 MCTs may also be a contributing factor to hepatic lipidosis, a life-threatening liver disease in cats.
 This could be due to a number of reasons.
 It is possible that MCTs actually harm the liver.
 Or, it could be that it makes the food taste so nasty that cats won’t eat it… and poor appetite is the primary cause of hepatic lipidosis.
 Clearly, either scenario is bad news for kitties.

 In dogs, MCTs can cause pancreatitis, so don’t be tempted to give it to them either.
 This seems to pose a particularly high risk to overweight dogs.

 Plus, if you add extra fat, that means that other nutrients are diluted.
 Coconut oil is added to pet food and treats at the expense of protein and usable fats.
-Protein is much more important.
+Protein and healthy fats like EPA and DHA are much more important.

-And don’t forget to account for the calories (approximately 116 kcal per tablespoon); otherwise it will result in weight gain.
+And don’t forget to account for the calories (approximately 116 kcal per tablespoon) in coconut oil; otherwise it will result in weight gain.

 Use coconut oil with with extreme caution in overweight pets.

 There is no good physiologic reason to give a coconut oil to pets, and little research to support the claims made for it.
 Commercial pet food is notorious for its use of rancid and poor quality fats; any fresh, good quality oil will improve skin and coat, increase energy, and just make pets feel better!
 Most of the purported benefits of coconut oil are not unique.
 Polyunsaturated fats do the same, and are safer and healthier.

 If you want to supplement healthy fats, stick to Omega-3s, especially EPA and DHA, which have many benefits, and are deficient in most commercial pet foods as well as homemade diets.
 (Click here for more information on the types and benefits of various Omega-3 products.)